notsoshubh/demo-repo/Readme.md

 Some more description..

-## Local Devlopement
+## Instructions

-1. Open index.html on your web browser.
+1. Open the index.html file on your web browser.